SoftwizCreation/Jurnal-Gold/README.md

 If you have any questions or concerns, please feel free to reach out to us in English.
 Thank you for your understanding.

---
-Puteti deschide un "issue", deschide o discutie sau lasa un comentariu cu privire la Jurnal Gold.
+> Puteti deschide un "issue", lansa o discutie sau lasa un comentariu cu privire la Jurnal Gold.
 Multumim!